nkim500/Metis_Projects/01_EDA_MTA/Proposal.md

   4. ~~*Type of demographic: subway stations in the vicinity of WeWork locations in New York's 5 boroughs is assumed to have higher concentrations of target demographic than otherwise*~~

-Should you have any questions or concerns, please feel free to reach out to Metis.
+Should you wish to proceed with this proposal, or have any questions or concerns, please feel free to reach out to Metis.